 [beta] This functionality is in beta and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.
 Machine Learning now enables you to transform your data with data frames.
 A new wizard guides you through the process of creating a data frame: selecting the source data, the fields you want to group by, and the aggregations for pivoting the data.
 There is also a preview of the transform for reviewing the configuration.

-Data frames jobs are managed on a new list page, displaying the details and status of each job, and controls for starting, stopping, or deleting jobs.
+Transforms are managed on a new list page, displaying the details and status of each transform, and controls for starting, stopping, or deleting transforms.

 Search for influencers in Anomaly Exploreredit